 MDR3 deficiency is a rare genetic disorder that predominantly affects the liver.
 The disorder represents a spectrum of diseases that can range from mild to severe.
 The main symptom is interruption or suppression of the flow of bile from the liver (cholestasis).
 In addition, affected individuals may be prone to forming gallstones.
 Cholestasis in MDR3 deficiency occurs due to defects within the liver (intrahepatic), although the defects can also lead to injury of the bile ducts outside the liver (extrahepatic).
-Cholestasis can cause yellowing of the skin mucous membranes and whites of the eyes (jaundice), failure to thrive, growth deficiency, easy bleeding, rickets and persistent itchiness.
-Symptoms may be present in the neonatal period rather than at birth (congenital) or, in mild cases, may not appear until middle age when the disorder manifests as intrahepatic cholestasis of pregnancy, gallstone disease, or jaundice and scarring of the liver (cirrhosis).
+Cholestasis can cause yellowing of the skin, mucous membranes and whites of the eyes (jaundice), failure to thrive, growth deficiency, easy bleeding, rickets and persistent itchiness.
+Symptoms may be present in the neonatal period rather than at birth (congenital) or, in many cases, may not appear until childhood or even middle age when the disorder manifests as intrahepatic cholestasis of pregnancy, gallstone disease, or jaundice and scarring of the liver (cirrhosis).
 MDR3 deficiency is caused by mutations of the ABCB4 gene and appears to follow autosomal recessive inheritance in most patients.
 However, autosomal dominant inheritance may occur in some patients.

 The age of onset, severity and specific symptoms of MDR3 deficiency can vary greatly from one person to another.
 In some cases (mainly PFIC3, TNC3), cholestasis may be present in newborns (neonatal period).
 Individuals with mild forms of this disorder may not develop symptoms until young adulthood or middle age where MDR3 deficiency may manifest as mild abnormalities in liver blood tests, gallstones, jaundice and/or itching during pregnancy, or as scarring of the liver and/or yellowing of the eyes and skin.